ahr9n/electrical-network-analyzer/README.md

 # Electrical Network Analyzer

-A simple electrical network analyzer.
+A simple electrical network analyzer, BASED ON computer-aided design.

 ## Get Started

 First, make sure you have the latest version of [Python](https://www.python.org/downloads/), and run the project by the following command:

 ```bash
 $ git clone https://github.com/ahr9n/electrical-network-analyzer.git